On the magnitude of spheres, surfaces and other homogeneous spaces: Calculation of the magnitude of an -sphere

 This section consists of one of the main results of this paper which is an explicit formula for the magnitude of the $n$-sphere.
 The asymptotic behaviour is also considered and the Euler characteristic is seen to be the constant term in the asymptotic expansion.

+We will use a weight measure to calculate the magnitude, by Theorem~3.6 of~\cite{Meckes:PositiveDefinite} we know that the sphere with its intrinsic metric is positive definite, and so by Theorems~2.3 and~2.4 and Corollary~2.7 of~\cite{Meckes:PositiveDefinite} we know that we would have got the same result using finite approximations.

-We take $S_R^n$ the $n$-sphere with the standard metric of curvature ${1}/{R^2}$ (which means that it isometrically embeds in $\R^{n+1}$ with radius $R$) thought of as a homogeneous space.
+We take $S_R^n$ the $n$-sphere with the intrinsic metric of curvature ${1}/{R^2}$ (in other words, having radius $R$) thought of as a homogeneous space.
 From Speyer's Homogeneous Magnitude Theorem (Theorem~\ref{Thm:Speyer}) the magnitude is given by

 This can be calculated explicitly. \begin{thm} For $n\ge 1$, the magnitude of the homogeneous $n$-sphere of radius $R$ is given by

 where for $n=1$ the numerator is interpreted as being $\pi R$. \end{thm} \begin{proof} The idea is to find some explicit integrals to calculate magnitude, evaluate them to obtain $|S^{1}_R |$ and $|S^{2}_R |$, show that the induction formula holds,